 Call me old-fashioned, but there are times I just want to get on a cardio machine, hit the start button, and go to work.

-The FS14i is designed almost exclusively to be used with iFIT, which means that there are no pre-programmed workouts on the machine.
+The FS14i is designed almost exclusively to be used with iFIT, meaning there are few pre-programmed workouts on the machine.
+Getting the most from the iFit, whether that means virtual training or performance tracking requires the monthly subscription to iFit.

 The cost goes up quickly when you factor in the iFIT subscription.
 You get the first month for free when purchasing the machine, but once those 30-days lapse, you are paying $39 a month for the studio classes and workouts, which can add up quickly over time.